Citizen's Police Academy

 Applications are now being taken for our next class and are available at the Burrillville Police Station at 1477 Victory Highway.
 For more information, contact Major Dennis Leahey (401-568-9472, send email) You must be 17 years of age or older with a clean criminal back ground check to attend.
 Go to the Downloadable forms link to download an application!

-On March 10, 1998, the Burrillville Police Department held it's first Citizen's Police Academy at the police station on Victory Highway.
-Numerous applications were received during the sign up period, and 18 citizens were selected for the first academy.
+On March 10, 1998, the Burrillville Police Department held its first Citizen's Police Academy at the police station on Victory Highway.
+Numerous applications were received during the sign-up period, and 18 citizens were selected for the first academy.

 The purpose of this academy is to give the public a working knowledge of the Burrillville Police Department policies and procedures, through a series of classes instructed by Burrillville Police Department personnel.
-The more information the public has about their police department, the less suspicions, fears, and misconceptions will exist.
+The more information the public has about their police department, the fewer suspicions, fears, and misconceptions will exist.
 Many conflicts are caused by a simple lack of understanding, and these conflicts can be avoided.
 The motto of the Citizen's Police Academy is "Understanding each other, we can make a difference".

 B-SAFE (Burrillville Security & Awareness for Elderly) is a program offered by the Burrillville Police which helps you watch over elderly and/or handicapped residents living in Burrillville.Our B-SAFE program Coordinator Lisa Rabideau will gather information about your relative/friend who lives alone and will have information in our system in times of emergency.
-In addition your loved one will receive regular phone calls to check on their well being and make sure everything is ok.
+In addition, your loved one will receive regular phone calls to check on their well being and make sure everything is ok.
 If anything is amiss, an officer or medical personnel will be dispatched with the proper information to assist your loved one and we will also contact you to advise you of the problem.
 Click here to download an application!

 The American Cancer Society Relay For Life event is a life-changing experience that gives everyone in communities across the globe a chance to Celebrate the lives of people who have battled cancer, Remember loved ones lost, and Fight Back against the disease.
 Each year, more than 4 million people in over 20 countries take part in this global phenomenon and raise much-needed funds and awareness to save lives from cancer.